henrichung/pamfun/README.md

 ### Scripts

  - 0_subset.R - This script subsets the full fusion dataset into a desired workable subset.
-For this analysis, the largest 50k fusion clusters from the balanced organism dataset were selected.
+For this analysis, the largest 50k fusion clusters from assmeblies in balanced organism dataset were selected.
 Functions were further filtered to those which have a EC annotation mapped to them.

  - 0_ec_fusion.R - This scripts annotates fusion clusters to an EC annotation resolved at 4 levels under certain conditions*.